eclipse-score/feo/examples/rust/mini-adas/TESTING.md

 ### Test 2: Shutdown Failure

-**Requirement**: If an activity fails its `shutdown()` function, the primary process shall log the error but continue to shut down all other activities and agents gracefully.
+**Requirement**: If an activity fails in the shutdown function, the primary process shall shutdown all remaining activities in arbitrary sequence and terminate itself.

 This test is triggered by setting the `FAIL_ON_SHUTDOWN=1` environment variable and then stopping the primary agent with `Ctrl-C`.